Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 	Volume box back faces, colored by ray direction</i></figcaption>
 </figure>

+**Now the vertex shader for rendering our box**
 Here is the vertex shader for rendering our bounding box:

-and the fragment shader:
+**Now let's implement the raymarching in the fragment shader to process each eye ray in parallel** and the fragment shader:

 Now that we can run the fragment shader for pixels the volume